Aaron Nemane: Torquay United

 On 14 December 2019, Nemane joined National League club Torquay United on a short-term contract.
 After impressing in his first few appearances, Nemane signed an extended deal with the club in January 2020.
 He went on to make 32 appearances for the club, scoring 4 goals.

 Notts County

 On 20 July 2021, he joined fellow National League club Notts County, having rejected a new contract from Torquay United.
 In his second season, Nemane was instrumental in the club achieving promotion to EFL League Two via the play-offs, making 42 appearances and scoring 3 goals.
 He was rewarded with a new two-year contract prior to the Notts County season.

+At the conclusion of the 2023–24 campaign, Nemane's goal in Notts County's 3–1 away win over Walsall was voted the club's Goal of the Season.

 Milton Keynes Dons

 On 9 August 2024, Nemane joined fellow League Two club Milton Keynes Dons for an undisclosed fee, and made his debut for the club the following day in a 2–1 home defeat to Bradford City.
+He scored his first goal for the club on 16 August 2025, during a 5–0 home win over Cheltenham Town.

+Under new coach Paul Warne, Nemane was utilised as both a winger and wing-back, and went on to achieve promotion with the club to League One at the conclusion of the 2025–26 season.
+His goal against Swindon Town on Boxing Day was named the club's Goal of the Season at its annual end of season awards.
+He was later named as one of nine players to be released by the club at the conclusion of his contract on 30 June 2026.

+Rotherham United

+On 7 July 2026, Nemane joined newly-relegated League Two club Rotherham United, signing a two-year deal.